bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ### What we are doing now:-
 - Refactoring of Data reset tool
 - QA Integration test

+### Email captured at Business Level vs Account level
+  #### Short term questions
+  - How do we capture those emails?
+Can the account level email used?
+   - Yes, we do have the emails at account level which can be used.
+   - If we are collecting the email(Registered office email) at Incorporation flow, should we send this info to Relationship team(Business Profile level)?

+  #### Long term questions
+  - How do we manage the flow going forward?

+- A decission was taken to not pursue this item as of now the value this might bring compared to the effort involved is not on the higher side.
+ - Start planting these questions in the upcoming user session if possible, otherwise postpone it after BCOMP go-live.

 ----
 Apr, 03, 2020
 ----